zuozhenggh/learning-library/common/labs/sqldevweb-login/sqldevweb-login.md

 ![](./images/click-x.png  " ")

 ## Conclusion
  You are now connected to your Autonomous Database using SQL Developer Web.
+You may now **proceed to the next lab**.

 ## Acknowledgements

  - **Author** - Troy Anthony, Database Product Management, May 2020
- - **Contributors** - Anoosha Pilli, Product Manager
+ - **Contributors** - Anoosha Pilli, Product Manager; Brian Spendolini
- - **Last Updated By/Date** - Brian Spendolini, April 2022
+ - **Last Updated By/Date** - Arabella Yao, Product Manager, Database Product Management, March 2022